FirePlayz132/FirePlayz132/README.md

 _________________________________________________________________________________________________________________
 Also im working fnf imposter V4 girlfriend mode cus i can.

-that one will take a while so dont count on that anytime soon lol :]
+that one will take a while so dont count on that anytime soon lol :P
 _________________________________________________________________________________________________________________
+Have a nice day! :]

 https://media.tenor.com/oNo9ckNGAHIAAAAC/fnf-friday-night-funkin.gif